top of page

 LoFi Scale Studies

 These scale studies are based on the first exercise out of C.L.
 Hanon's The Virtuoso Pianist and are available at 80, 100, 120, and 140 BPM.
-These major scale patterns are an excellent way to improve finger technique, range, and obviously, scales.
+These major scale patterns are an excellent way to improve finger technique, range, and major scale fluency.

 bottom of page